- Business Use of Home

 A taxpayer who is in the business of providing family day care in their home may deduct the ordinary and necessary expenses of their business.
 The two primary deductions include the business use of their home and the cost of providing meals and snacks to children in their care.
 The following is a rundown on deductible business expenses for home day care providers.

 Business Use of the Home – Generally, to be able to take a deduction for business use of the home, the tax law requires the business portion to be used exclusively for business.
-However, the tax law carves out a special allowance for day care facilities, allowing prorated use.
+However, a special allowance is carved out for day care facilities, allowing prorated use even though the business is operated in parts of the home also used personally by the care provider and his or her family.
 But that exception to the exclusive use requirement applies only if the owner or the operator of the day care facility:

 (2) Has been granted (and the grant has not been revoked) a license, certification, registration or approval as a day care center or a family or group day care home under the provisions of any applicable state law; or